-In CHF Base Annual Fee Committee Membership Fee Committee Chairman Fee Chairman of the Board of Directors 1 600,000 - Board of Directors Member 2 200,000 40,000 80,000 The additional responsibilities of Vi any additional fees ice-Chairman and Lead Independe nt Director 3 do not attract Form of payout 50% in Lonza Group shares and 50% in cash.
-This was paid in quarterly installments 2019 financial year
+In CHF Base Annual Fee Committee Membership Fee Committee Chairman Fee Chairman of the Board of Directors 600,000 Board of Directors Member 200,000 40,000 80,000 The additional responsibilities of Vice-Chairman and Lead Independent Director do any additional fees Form of payout 50% in Lonza Group shares and 50 2019 financial year % in cash.
+This was paid in quarterly y installments during the for the role of Chief Executive Officer ad interim held during 2019 is included in the compensation of the Executive Committee, found on page [201] The compensation of the committee chairmen amounts to CHF 280,000 and includes the committee membership fee.
+In the case of multiple committee memberships, this attracts one committee membership fee only The roles and responsibilities of such Lead Independent Director are in line with sect.
+19 para.
+2 of the Swiss Code of Best Practice for Corporate Governance, requiring adequate control mechanisms, and commensurate to such position

 The compensation of the Chairman of the Board of Directors includes their compensation as a member of the Innovation and Technology Committee.
-The additional compensation for the role of Chief Executive Officer ad interim held during 2019 is included in the compensation of the Executive Committee, found on page [201]
+The additional compensation